peterhinch/micropython-tft-gui/PLOT.md

 ``args``.
 It should repeatedly call the curve's ``point`` method to plot the curve before returning.

+If ``populate`` is not provided the curve may be plotted by successive calls to the ``point`` method.
+This may be of use where data points are acquired in real time, and realtime plotting is required.

 ### Scaling

 To plot x values from 1000 to 4000 we would set the ``origin`` x value to 1000 and the ``excursion``